Kaushik-kamal/kaushik-kamal/README.md

 # 💫 About Me:
-I am a software engineering student <br>I am currently working on HTML, C, C++<br>I eager to learn and collaborate join me on this journey
+I am a software engineering student <br>I am currently working on Python, HTML, C, C++<br>I eager to learn and collaborate join me on this journey

 ## 🌐 Socials: